Modraxis/Overpowered-Speedster/README.md

     HΞLPΞЯ#3194              - CONTRIBUTION OF IDEAS AND ADVERTISING

   IMPORTANT NOTE:
-    If the mod fails to run and displays a "mod stopped after initializing" error, please try the following steps:
+    If the mod fails to run and displays a mod stopped after initializing please try the following steps:

-    1. Restart the mod.
+     1.Restart the mod.
-    2. Reload your Tab.
+     2.Reload your Tab.
     If you encounter persistent issues even after attempting the above steps, it might be due to a network problem.Please ensure your internet connection is stable, or it could be an issue with the servers on the other end.